Table of contents

 ul

-on the left that will render the links and - ▪
+on the left for rendering the links and - ▪

 main

-on the right that will render each section of the page's content.
+on the right for rendering each section of content.

 Sticky